rhlowe/foundry-release-action/README.md

 Create a file named `version.txt` at the root of your project, with your desired version number in it (without the `v`) - e.g. `0.20.0`.

+## Creating a Release
-When that `version.txt` file is updated, this workflow will create a draft release.
+When that `version.txt` file is updated, this workflow will create a draft release, including a log of all commits since the last release.
 You will need to edit that release with your preferred description, and then publish it.